-Located a mere 6 km from the heart of Kumbakonam, the Naganathaswamy Temple at Thirunageswaram is an absolute powerhouse on the Kumbakonam Navagraha Temples Circuit.
+Located just 6 km from the heart of Kumbakonam, the Naganathaswamy Temple at Thirunageswaram is an absolute powerhouse on the 9 Sacred Navagraha Temples Circuit.
+While the presiding deity is Lord Shiva, worshipped as Naganathaswamy, the massive influx of daily pilgrims comes specifically for the dedicated shrine of Rahu (the North Lunar Node).

-While the presiding deity is Lord Shiva (worshipped as Naganathaswamy), the massive influx of daily pilgrims comes specifically for the dedicated shrine of Rahu (the North Lunar Node).
 Rahu is a shadow planet known for causing sudden, unpredictable life events.
-What makes this temple globally famous is not just its astrological significance, but a daily, visible miracle that occurs during the deity’s bathing ritual.
+What makes the Thirunageswaram temple globally famous is not just its astrological significance, but a daily, visible miracle that occurs during the deity’s ritual bathing.

 The Legends and Sthala Purana